matthias2maier/webpingi/README.md

 Dashboard adjustments should be easy with adding the sourcetype early on and splitting by host to display from which host the performance is measured from.

 ![Status Overview with WebPingi](https://github.com/matthias2maier/webpingi/blob/master/WebPingi%20in%20Network%20Toolkit.png?raw=true)

+Next up:
+* Wrapper Script to run on Splunk Universal Forwarders
+* Implement a lookup table to for easier maintaining the set of URLs to query